hootsuite/pre-commit-php/README.md

 A bash script that will run the appropriate phpunit executable.
 It will assume
   - Find the executable to run at either `vendor/bin/phpunit`, `phpunit` or `php phpunit.phar` (in that exact order).
   - There is already a `phpunit.xml` in the root of the repo

+*Optional:* You can provide a custom command as an argument, this will overwrite the default behavior and enables you to further customize your php-unit setup. e.g.: `args: ["composer run php-unit"]`

 Note in its current state, it will run the whole PHPUnit test as along as `.php` file was committed.